robbystk/bitcoin.org/_alerts/2017-07-12-potential-split.md

 ## Chain split

-Since Bitcoin's inception, the predominant software that has been used across the network has been a program called Bitcoin Core.
-During this time, Bitcoin has grown immensely.
-The network has facilitated hundreds of millions of transactions.
-As a result, different groups of people (developers, investors, entrepreneurs, etc.), have debated on the best ways Bitcoin can be optimized to allow it to exponentially scale to even more users and transactions.
+Since Bitcoin's inception, its  network has facilitated hundreds of millions of transactions.
+As a result, different groups of people (developers, investors, entrepreneurs, etc.), have debated on the best ways Bitcoin can be optimized to allow it to exponentially scale to even further.
 In recent months alternative software has been released that represent some of the interests of the aforementioned groups of people - software that is scheduled to go live toward the end of July.

 The Bitcoin block chain, which is a record of all Bitcoin transactions to date, relies on a network of thousands of Bitcoin nodes running Bitcoin software that